 First, I would like to begin this blog post with gratitude.I am grateful for a US passport which is something people are willing to die for.
 I am grateful that I will never have to emigrate to another country as a means to escape death threats for my apostasy.
-I am grateful that I will never have to carry a pregnancy to secure citizenship, stable housing or healthcare.
+I am grateful that I will never have to carry a pregnancy to remain in the US.
 I am grateful to my feminist foremothers who’ve made the life I have today possible.
 I am grateful I have the ultimate freedom to go anywhere.

 1. Escaping is a luxury

 I had to quit my job a year ago.
 I was afraid because I had no idea what the future would hold.
 Escaping an honor killing is the hardest thing I’ve ever done.
 They knew where I worked, so I had to quit my job and drive Lyft full-time until I found a new one.
 I survived 3 months without health insurance.
 There was no guarantee, yet I still took a chance on myself.
 I’m so glad I did.

 2. 2020 will be the year of solo travel

 2020 will be my year of solo travel and I have so many exciting adventures that I will be blogging about on GabarIskuFilanl!
 Solo female travel is a defiant act.
 I still can’t believe I can book a flight to anywhere in the world.
 Trinidad & Tobago will be my third country abroad as a solo female traveler.
 I will also experience my very first carnival.
 I’ll be documenting my travels on Instagram: @gabariskufilan_

 I never believed in Islam.
 I just pretended because I knew they’d kill me for leaving.
 Since leaving, I can travel solo, live the life of my own choosing, and I will never have to wear those hideous tents ever again!
 I didn’t have to get on a plane, launch a fundraiser, learn a new language, risk deportation or sacrifice my well-being and access to healthcare.
 This is an incredible luxury.